EnvModelling/Env_modelling/README.md

         $ conda deactivate

-These are the commands for swithing on/off this new virtual environment.
+These are the commands for switching on/off this new virtual environment.
 Let's switch it on.
 Type the following in the command prompt/terminal:

 > conda activate EnvModelling

-In the command prompt, you will see the name (EnvModelling) appear from (base).
+In the command prompt, you will see the name (EnvModelling) replace (base).
 Now we can start an interactive Jupyer notebook session.
 Still within the project folder, type the following:

 > jupyter notebook

 Can you see the project folders and files?
 You are good to go!
-Everytime you now want to open the notebooks for this project, open either the Anaconda prompt or Terminal, activate the environment and then run the last command from within the project folder.
+Every time you now want to open the notebooks for this project, open either the Anaconda prompt or Terminal, activate the environment and then run the last command from within the project folder.

 ### 1(b).
 Binder <a name="Binder"></a>